reflectoring/reflectoring.github.io/_posts/2020-10-24-spring-boot-specification.md

   return (root, query, criteriaBuilder) ->
           criteriaBuilder.and(
                   criteriaBuilder.equal(
-                          root.get(Product_.MANUFACTURING_PLACE).get(Address_.STATE),
+                          root.get(Product_.MANUFACTURING_PLACE)
+                                                .get(Address_.STATE),
                           STATE.CALIFORNIA),
                   criteriaBuilder.greaterThanOrEqualTo(
                           root.get(Product_.PRICE), PREMIUM_PRICE));
 }
 ```

-Here, we have combined `belongsToCategory` and `isPremium` specifications into one using `where` and `and` helper functions.
+Here, we have combined `belongsToCategory`, `nameLike` and `isPremium` specifications into one using `where` and `and` helper functions.
 This also reads really nice right?
 Also, notice how `isPrimium` is giving more meaning to the query.

-Currently `isPremium` is combining two predicates, but if we want we can create separate Specifications for each of those
+Currently `isPremium` is combining two predicates, but if we want, we can create separate Specifications for each of those
 and combine again with `Specification`'s `and`.
-For now, we will keep it as is as the predicates used in `isPremium` are very
+For now, we will keep it as is as, the predicates used in `isPremium` are very
 specific to that query, and if in the future we need to use them in other queries too then we can always split them up without
 impacting the clients of `isPremium` function.

 ## Dynamic Queries With Specifications

 Let's say we want to create an API which allows our clients to fetch all the products and also filter them based on a number
-of properties such as categories, price, color, etc. Here we do not know beforehand what combination of properties client
+of properties such as categories, price, color, etc. Here, we do not know beforehand what combination of properties client
-is going to use, to filter the product.
+is going to use, to filter the products.

 One way to handle this is to write query methods for all possible combinations but
 that would require writing a lot of query methods.
 And that number would further increase as we introduce new fields.